rshnn/multithread-bank-system/README.md

         `````````````````````````````````````````````````````````

-## Testcase 5: Serving Multiple Clients Simultaneously
+## Test Case 5: Serving Multiple Clients Simultaneously

+This test case does the same as the previous except with two clients accessing two separate accounts simultaneously.
+The first client process will open, start, credit, and debit an account.
+The second process does the same concurrently (from a different terminal tab on the same machine).
+The server accurately displays messages regarding the commands received from each client process.

 __Server__